sergei-mironov/vsim/README.md

 ------------------

 VSim was developed as a part of VHDL project carried out by Prosoft company.
 Unfortunately, I can't support the code any more.
-Hope, it still can be used as an inspiration for someone.
+I hope it still can be used as an inspiration for someone.

+Tasks:

+* get rid of java-part.
+One have to write VHDL parser outputting VHDL AST.
+File ./grammar/vhdl-grammar containes more or less formalized grammar, manually extracted from VHDL2008\_Standard.pdf

+* Better track type information.
+Currently, VIR-files don't provide such info for constants.
+It prevented me from implementing enum support

+* Work out {#- RecursiveDo #-} problem.
+RecursiveDo is a hack which makes recursive calls possible.
+Unfortunately, GHC can't compile it in some cases.

+* VHDL allows using pure functions as initializers.
+Vsim requires functions to live in (VProc VSim IO) monad which is not ready on elaboration phaze.
+Thus, pure functions are not supported.
+Probably, one should redesign monad stack.

 Author
 ------